 For this assignment you are asked run some tests and generate some data, then put this data into a table and figure/plot.
 Additionally, you have to analyze the results in a critical manner.
-All of the algorithms you will need to run are already implemented in the code you downloaded for homework 1 (specifically, in search.py and it might also be useful to look at tests/test\search.py).
-I would not recommend trying to run test\search.py, but rather just view the file for example usage.
+All of the algorithms you will need to run are already implemented in the code (see below) (specifically, in search.py and it might also be useful to look at tests/test_search.py).
+I would not recommend trying to run test_search.py, but rather just view the file for example usage.
 Please make sure the computer you run this code on has at least 8 gigs of RAM/memory free.
 If you are using CSE Labs machines, all computers in Keller 1-250, 4-250 have more than enough.